 In his spare time, Josh loves exercising, reading three books at one time, debating the candidates on Top Chef and Shark Tank, continuing his campaign to be the official rabbi of Fantasy Football, and learning to play his guitar.
-Most importantly, Josh is married to his best friend, Rabbi Yael Hammerman, and they are parents of Hannah and Shai.
+Most importantly, Josh is married to his best friend, Rabbi Yael Hammerman, and they are parents of Hannah, Shai, and Ella.

 For more information, please read the sections below, or check out Josh’s resume page.

 - Certificate in Fundraising Leadership: Lilly Family School of Philanthropy, 2021

 - Institute for Jewish Executive Leadership: Columbia Business School, 2020